 This code reads an EXFOR file, and check presence of a DOI for each article coded under REFERENCE, REL-REF and MONIT-REF when the article is from a journal volume registered in CrossRef.
 Three Python scripts files for REFCHK, X4TOJ4 and REFBIB must be placed in the same directory.

-Execution of REFDOI requires Python modules pylatexenc, pyspellchecker and requests.
+Execution of REFDOI requires an active internet connection as well as Python modules pylatexenc, pyspellchecker and requests.
 See the page for REFDOI for their installation.

 - EXFOR file (-i)

 - JSON Dictionary (-d)

 - Email address (-e)

 • DOI file (-○)